 The shot clock will reset to 20 seconds, regardless of the time it displays, when an unsuccessful field-goal or free-throw attempt hits the ring or flange and the ball is:

-- (1) first controlled by the shooting team in their frontcourt or - (2) play is stopped before either team gains control of the ball - a. for an infraction committed by the non-shooting team in the shooting team's frontcourt b. when play is stopped in the shooting team's frontcourt, and the shooting team is awarded the ball due to an alternating-possession procedure.
+(1) first controlled by the shooting team in their frontcourt or b. when play is stopped in the shooting team's frontcourt, and the shooting team is awarded the ball due to an alternating-possession procedure.